 Yes.
 For more information, visit Institutional Change.

 Can I embed a request for change in my institution’s comprehensive evaluation?

 Yes, but the institution's staff liaison should be notified beforehand.

 For more information, visit Institutional Change.

-For more information, visit About the Commission.
+For more information, visit HLC Decision-Making Bodies and Processes.